“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 The best result from all of this was that every lender now knew I had an issue, so in theory would never lend to me again.

-Since then Danny has slowly but surely been chipping away at his debts, and he aims to be debt-free by 30.
+Since then Danny has slowly but surely been chipping away at his debts, and when we spoke to him, he was aiming to be debt-free by 30.

 Alternatives to payday loans